department-of-veterans-affairs/va.gov-team/products/iris/doc/architecture/decisions/0006-remove-save-in-progress.md

 ## Consequences

 1. User will lose all of the Contact Us form draft when their logged in session expires.
 2. As user makes changes, they do not see "your progress has been saved message" on the bottom of the page, and in-progress form does not get saved in database.
+3. A signed in user will lose all data if they navigate away from the form even if very briefly.
+4. A non signed in user will not see 'Sign in to save your progress' on the introduction page of the application

 Relevant links:
 - [Spike](https://github.com/department-of-veterans-affairs/orchid/issues/255)